lwc4/Guess/README.md

 # Guess
 Guess Game
+LEVI(@2/21/2019) {Sprint 2/Backlog Screenshots Tested and Uploaded to Blackboard.
+TO DO Sprint 3 will be created}

 LEVI(@ 2.18.2019) {Sprint 1/Backlog Screenshots uploaded, TO DO Sprint 2 will be created in cards and started}